tbansal2707/portfolio/README.md

 ## Education
 ### The University of Texas at Austin (_Aug 2022 - May 2024_)
-- Masters in Data Science
+- Masters in Operations Research (Data Science)
 - Teaching Assistant in McCombs School of Business

 ### Indian Institute of Technology Delhi (_July 2016 - July 2020_)